Yuzu28/Planet-of-the-Shapes-Single-Player-Mode/README.md

 # Description

 A single player game mode I made and designed to be incorporated in a our back-end project called Planet of the Shapes.
 In single player mode, the user head of to battle frontie and kill off opposing enemy shapes to advance to higher level.
-Also, there is a secret level called HELL MODE when a playe used up all their lives.
+Also, there is a secret level called HELL MODE when a player used up all their lives.

 # Technology Used